kubernetes/community/sig-security/annual-report-2021.md

 1. What areas and/or subprojects does your group need the most help with?
    Any areas with 2 or fewer OWNERs? (link to more details)

-   -
-   -
-   -
+   - TBD

 2. What metrics/community health stats does your group care about and/or measure?

-   -
-   -
-   -
+   - TBD

 3. Does your [CONTRIBUTING.md] help **new** contributors engage with your group specifically by pointing to activities or programs that provide useful context or allow easy participation?

-   -
+   - TBD

 4. If your group has special training, requirements for reviewers/approvers, or processes beyond the general [contributor guide], does your [CONTRIBUTING.md] document those to help **existing** contributors grow throughout the [contributor ladder]?

-   -
+   - TBD

 5. Does the group have contributors from multiple companies/affiliations?

-   -
+   - TBD

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?

-   -
-   -
+   - TBD

 ## Membership

-- Primary slack channel member count:
+- Primary slack channel member count: TBD
-- Primary mailing list member count:
+- Primary mailing list member count: TBD
-- Primary meeting attendee count (estimated, if needed):
+- Primary meeting attendee count (estimated, if needed): TBD
-- Primary meeting participant count (estimated, if needed):
+- Primary meeting participant count (estimated, if needed): TBD
-- Unique reviewers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique reviewers for SIG-owned packages: TBD<!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
-- Unique approvers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique approvers for SIG-owned packages: TBD <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->

 Include any other ways you measure group membership